-Since 1998 NORCOMM has provided the Village of Franklin Park with both police and fire dispatch services and in 2009 obtained NORCOMM to provided personnel for the Records Division to reduce cost.
-The dispatch center is a 24/7 operation responsible for monitoring 15 radio frequencies, 20 city surveillance cameras, 16 station cameras, answer emergency and non-emergency phone calls, communicate with public works and monitor all statewide emergency communications.
+Since 1998 NORCOMM has provided the Village of Franklin Park with both police and fire dispatch services and in 2009 obtained NORCOMM to provide personnel for the Records Division to reduce cost.
+The dispatch center is a 24/7 operation responsible for monitoring 15 radio frequencies, answer emergency and non-emergency phone calls, communicate with public works and monitor all statewide emergency communications.